 Apple is increasingly focusing on health.
-Recently we wrote about the results one of the largest studies related to arrhythmia.
+Recently one of the largest studies related to arrhythmia.
 Now, the Cupertino company has announced that US residents can sign up for three important health studies covering women's health, heart and movement, and hearing.

-These multi-year studies will be conducted in partnership with leading academic and research institutions and are available on the new Research app, available for download now. from the US App Store.
-The company notes that participants will be able to contribute to potentially revolutionary medical discoveries through the collection of medical data with their iPhone and Apple Watch, all of which will help create a new generation of innovative health products.
+These multi-year studies will be conducted in partnership with leading academic and research institutions and are available on the new Research app, available for download now.
+The company notes that participants will be able to contribute to potentially revolutionary medical discoveries by collecting medical data with their iPhone and Apple Watch—all of which will help create a new generation of innovative health products.

 The Apple Women's Health Study aims to advance understanding of menstrual cycles and their relationship to a variety of women's health conditions on a scale never seen before.
 The Apple Heart and Movement Study will broadly examine the factors that affect heart health and people's mobility scores.
 The Apple Hearing Study will collect information to find out how exposure to sounds over time can affect hearing.